nvminh461/Smart_Osc/README.md

 ```
 This command will generate static files necessary for the Nvm_Banner module and your Magento 2 store to work correctly.
 That's it!
 You have successfully installed the Nvm_Banner Module in Magento 2.
 Your store is now ready to utilize the features of this extension.

+## Installing the Nvm_Wholesale Module in Magento 2
+## Installing the Nvm_Donation Module in Magento 2